7 Site Issues that are Killing Your Ecommerce Conversion Rate

 4: Your site is not accessible

 Site accessibility is crucial to any online retail business.
 If shoppers with disabilities cannot interact with your site, you are immediately ostracizing a segment of your potential customer base, and thus hurting your bottom line.
-Compliance with standards like WCAG and the ADA Standards for Accessible Design is important not only so you can serve your customers more effectively, but because lack of compliance opens your business up to risk and even potential lawsuits.
+Compliance with standards like the ADA Standards for Accessible Design is important not only so you can serve your customers more effectively, but because lack of compliance opens your business up to risk and even potential lawsuits.
 If you’re not sure where to begin with site accessibility, contact Virid for a free site audit—we’ll review your site and deliver personalized recommendations to optimize your site for customers.

 5: You don’t offer free shipping

 According to a study by Walker Sands, 79% of US consumers said that free shipping would make them more likely to shop online.
 In the Age of Amazon, customers have learned to expect free shipping with their online purchases.
 Perform a cost analysis, and if you can afford to offer free shipping, do it.
 If not, consider including free shipping as a loyalty program perk to encourage customers to sign up for the program.

 Product ratings and reviews are key pieces of user-generated content that every ecommerce site should have.
 According to BrightLocal, 92% of consumers read online reviews, and having ratings and reviews on a product can increase conversions by up to 178%.
 Reviews often address customer questions or concerns about a product, such as product fit or quality or even best uses for a product.
 They can reduce the load on your customer service team and guide customers on the path to checkout.
 Reviews provide social proof and allow customers to envision a product in their own lives with features like user-uploaded images, giving shoppers the confidence they need to make a purchase.

 7: Your site is not optimized for mobile